3. Is ESG A Good Investment?

 Sustainable business practices are here to stay because companies see them as a competitive advantage in a rapidly changing world.

 For example, lots of ESG investors want to move away from fossil fuels and the rush toward renewable energy.
-We want a cleaner world that includes caring companies that treat workers well and exude environmental stewardship.
+We want a cleaner world that includes thoughtful companies that treat workers well and exude environmental stewardship.
 ESG business leaders want this too, but for sound financial reasons.
 Fossil fuels are only going to become more expensive.
 The costs of adapting to climate change could be massive.
 There’s a competition for talent, and unhappy employees don’t help you win.

 Embrace ESG because––thankfully––it’s not going anywhere.